 Our subscription agreements typically contain service-level commitments.
 If we are unable to meet the stated service-level commitments, including failure to meet the uptime and response time requirements under our customer subscription agreements, we may be contractually obligated to provide these customers with service credits which could significantly affect our revenue in the periods in which the failure occurs and the credits are applied.
-We could also face subscription terminations and a reduction in renewals, which could significantly affect our business, financial condition and results of operations.
+We could also face subscription terminations and a reduction in renewals, which could significantly affect both our current and future revenue.
+Any service-level failures could also damage our reputation, which could also adversely affect our business, financial condition and results of operations.